realpython/about/pycon-2017-talk-proposal.md

 ## Description

 Functional tests.
 What are they?
 How do they differ from unit and integration tests?
 Which tools should you use?
-The hardest part is getting set up - which is exactly what this talk will go through: Setting up a functional testing framework with Nightwatch.js to test a Flask API.
+The hardest part is getting set up - which is exactly what this talk will go through: Setting up a functional testing framework with Nightwatch.js to test a Flask App.

 ## Who and Why